 What it is and what to do about it

 Edited by Andrew Stewart, Jim Stanford and Tess Hardy

 2018 | Paperback | 978-1-925261-82-0 | 360 pp | $60.00

 2018 | Ebook (PDF) | 978-1-925261-83-7 | 360 pp | FREE

-The print edition will be in preparation from next week and available from Federation Press.
-Please direct print edition inquiries to Federation Press email@example.com
+The print edition is available from Federation Press.
+Please direct print edition inquiries to Federation Press firstname.lastname@example.org

 The persistence of weak wages growth in Australia, at a time when the state of the economy might suggest much better outcomes for workers, has baffled policy makers.